Distinguished Clinician Awards

-Created in 1995, the Distinguished Clinician Awards recognize two members of the practicing community who combine the art of medicine with the skills demanded by the scientific body of knowledge in service to their patients.
-One prize is awarded to an individual in private practice, and the other to an individual in an academic setting.
+Established in 1996, the Distinguished Clinician Awards recognize two members of the practicing community who combine the art of medicine with the skills demanded by the scientific body of knowledge in service to their patients.
+One prize is awarded to an individual in private practice and the other to an individual in an academic setting.

-- Degree to which the candidate has demonstrated leadership in national, regional or local organizations.
+- Degree of demonstrated leadership in national, regional or local organizations.

-- The candidate’s national or regional reputation for excellence in clinical care.
+- National or regional reputation for excellence in clinical care.

-- The candidate’s impact on the mentorship and development of other clinicians.
+- Impact on the mentorship and development of other clinicians.

 The recipients are recognized at the AGA Awards Ceremony during Digestive Disease Week®.

-All nominations must be submitted online by a primary nominator who is an AGA member.
-The names of additional AGA members who support the nomination should be listed on the nomination form.
+All nominations are submitted online by a primary nominator who is an AGA member.
+The names of additional AGA members who support the nomination should be listed on the nomination form and included as signatories in the nomination letter.

-The following supporting materials must be uploaded with the nomination form in PDF format.
+Complete nomination packages include the following supporting materials, uploaded in PDF format.
 Please title the files using the nominee’s last name, first initial and the type of file (i.e., DoeJ_Letter.pdf, DoeJ_CV.pdf).

-- A nomination letter, not to exceed two pages, signed by the primary nominator and additional AGA members who support the nomination.
-If the letter has multiple signatures, additional signature pages beyond the two-page limit are allowed.
+- A nomination letter, not to exceed three pages, signed by the primary nominator and additional AGA members who support the nomination.
+Additional signature pages beyond the three-page limit are allowed when the letter has multiple signatures

 - Nominee’s curriculum vitae.

-Please forward all questions about this and other AGA recognition awards to 301-941-2619 or via email at email@example.com.
+Please direct all questions about this and other AGA recognition prizes to 301-941-2619 or via email at email@example.com.

 |2020||Kimberly Persley, MD, AGAF; Gary Lichtenstein, MD, AGAF|